 - Lays the groundwork for communication

 Try narrating what you’re doing. (“I’m going to bring you to the window now.
 See the flowers?
 See the trees?”)
 You can also have conversations with your newborn.
-Serve and return, or repeating the sounds your baby makes back to them, plays a big role in shaping their brain.
+Serve and return (responding to the sounds your baby makes through sound, eye contact, or touch) plays a big role in shaping their brain.

 6) Have some tummy time.